Our Dental Technology

 Intra Oral Camera

 An intra-oral camera is a small tool that we use to show you what we are looking at inside your mouth.
-The camera is able to take high-quality photos of your teeth and gums, which will then be magnified and displayed on a computer monitor for you to see.
+The camera can take high-quality photos of your teeth and gums, which will then be magnified and displayed on a computer monitor for you to see.
 Our dentists and hygienists will be able to use the image to see your teeth in greater detail, making it easier to identify potential issues.
 The photos will also help us to explain our diagnosis, our treatment and give you a greater understanding of any problem areas.

 Root Canal (Endodontic) Equipment

 Root Canal Treatment is now faster and less traumatic with more consistent results due to our new rotary endodontic and root canal sealing equipment.
-Electronic apex-location devices allow accurate length determination for root canal procedures improving results and it reduces the number of x-rays required.
+Electronic apex-location devices allow accurate length determination for root canal procedures improving outcomes, and it reduces the number of x-rays required.

 Air abrasion is a less traumatic alternative to the high-speed drill in cases where decay is very minimal.
 It allows your dentist to remove decay which leaves a healthier tooth structure.
 Imagine a miniature sandblaster gently wearing away the decayed material without the friction of a drill.
 A procedure like this often does not require anaesthesia.